opensearch-project/opensearch-net/docs/design/model-codegen.md

 `SuppressedUnionSchemaIds` on the plugin overrides prevents the union from becoming a generation root, so neither it nor its dependent models are emitted — preserving handwritten code without special-casing the template layer.

+`WrapperKeyUnion.cshtml` emits both serializer adapters from the same `WrapperKeyUnionModel`:

+- `{CsharpName}Formatter : IJsonFormatter<I{CsharpName}>` for the legacy Utf8Json
+  serializer path.
+- `{CsharpName}Converter : JsonConverter<I{CsharpName}>` for the System.Text.Json
+  serializer path.

+The generated interface is attributed with both adapters, so adding a new generated union does not require manual registration in `SystemTextJsonHighLevelSerializer`.

 ### `ReferenceGraph` / `ReferenceGraphBuilder`